-Assuming an offering price of \$ per Share, the Series A Preferred Shares will be convertible into an aggregate total of shares of common stock.
+The Series A Preferred Shares will be convertible into an aggregate total of 7,000,000 shares of common stock and the Series B Preferred Shares will be convertible into an aggregate total of 6,427,778 shares of common stock.

-There is no established trading market for the Series A Preferred Shares, and we do not expect an active trading market to develop.
-We do not intend to list the Series A Preferred Shares on any securities exchange or other trading market.
-Without an active trading market, the liquidity of the Series A Preferred Shares will be limited.
+There is no established trading market for the Series A Preferred Shares or Series B Preferred Shares, and we do not expect an active trading market to develop.
+We do not intend to list the Series A Preferred Shares or Series B Preferred Shares on any securities exchange or other trading market.
+Without an active trading market, the liquidity of the Series A Preferred Shares and Series B Preferred Shares will be limited.